 While viral pink eye may not require an antibiotic, those affected should see a doctor, as occasionally this form of pink eye can be associated with infection of the cornea (the clear portion of the front of the eyeball).
 This infection must be correctly detected and treated.
 Viral pink eye is highly contagious and typically remains contagious for 10 to 12 days after the onset of symptoms.
 The symptoms of viral pink eye can last 1 to 2 weeks.
 Symptoms are pronounced for the first three to five days after symptoms appear, with slow resolution over the following one to two weeks.

 Bacterial pink eye

-Staphylococci and Streptococci, among others, are types of bacteria that commonly cause pink eye.
+Staphylococci and Streptococci, are types of bacteria that commonly cause pink eye.
+Gonococci and chlamydia may also cause bacterial pink eye.
 Symptoms of pink eye caused by bacteria occur rapidly and can include

 a moderate to large amount of discharge, usually thick and yellow or greenish in color,